-Classical guitars have three plain nylon strings (E-1, B-2, G-3) and three made from nylon filaments with metal windings wrapped around them (D-4, A-5, E-6).
-Steel string guitars have two strings made of plain steel and four with a steel core wrapped with metal metal windings (G-3, D-4, A-5, E-6).
+Classical guitars have three plain nylon strings (E-1, B-2, G-3) and three made from nylon filaments (threads) with metal windings wrapped around them (D-4, A-5, E-6).
+Steel string guitars usually have two strings made of plain steel (E-1, B-2) and four with a steel core wrapped with metal metal windings (G-3, D-4, A-5, E-6).

-In addition, if a beginner who needs a child-sized guitar uses a classical, it allows them to produce a much sweeter and more beautiful tone with minimal effort.
-In contrast, as noted above on the previous page (“What Guitar Should I Buy?”), steel string guitars in child sizes usually have a thin, wiry sound that’s hard on the ears.
+In addition, if a beginner who needs a child-sized guitar uses a classical, it allows them to produce a sweet, beautiful tone with minimal effort.
+In contrast, steel-string guitars in child sizes usually have a thin, wiry sound that’s hard on the ears.